 After graduation I took a job in commodities trading and soon realized my worlds were colliding.
 I would hear about funds moving the prices of commodities all day then put on a podcast and hear about sharps or wise guys moving lines of football games in the same manner.
 I learned about the fundamental and technical sides of trading and came to the conclusion that betting on football was very similar.
 Schemes, weather, and situational spots are the fundamentals while line movement and bet percentages represent the technical aspect.
 I’ve tried to soak up as much information as possible over the past few years in order to become the best college football bettor I can be.

 I make my own power ratings in the offseason and use those as the backbone for my plays.
-I consider myself a good aggregator of information from some people who do this for a living.
 I use Bill Connelly (@SBN_BillC)’s S&P+ system, Collin Wilson (@_Collin1)’s writing on The Action Network, and many different podcasts like Adam Burke (@SkatingTripods)’s “Bang the Book Radio” to crowd source some opinions on games.
 I use explosiveness metrics and tempo to handicap spreads and totals.
-I put in a large number of my bets early in the week and the lines tend to converge with my power rating so I end up with a good amount of closing line value (CLV).
+I put in a large number of my bets early in the week and the lines tend to converge with my power rating so I end up with a good amount of closing line value.

 Above all else, I want people to make money with me.
 Not only do I enjoy writing about these two sports, it helps me prepare for the season and for each game.
 Remeber, this is supposed to be fun!
 Sports are the greatest thing in the world and while I take my bets seriously, I’m here to have fun.
 Thanks for stopping by my site and let’s make some money.